gammasoft71/xtd/README.md

 # Download and install

-Before running examples you must download and install xtd.console.
+Before running examples you must download and install xtd.forms.
 To download and install it read Downloads file.